nodejs/nodejs.dev/src/documentation/0052-nodejs-streams/index.md

 A typical example is the one of reading files from a disk.

-Using the Node `fs` module you can read a file, and serve it over HTTP when a new connection is established to your http server:
+Using the Node.js `fs` module you can read a file, and serve it over HTTP when a new connection is established to your http server:

 ```js
 const http = require('http')